-“California Elegance” is an ongoing visual exploration of the California suburban landscape.
-The desire of an idyllic setting of a HOME results in native, virgin land being altered and subsequently transformed into a setting that resembles nothing like its past.
+“California Elegance” explores the California suburban landscape and the desire for an idyllic setting, which results in virgin land being altered.
+Subsequently, it is transformed into a setting that resembles nothing like its past.

 In the Sunshine of Neglect